LukeGrahamLandry/franca/examples/life/README.md

 This program can load RunLengthEncoded (.rle) and Macrocell (.mc) pattern files.
 - https://conwaylife.com/patterns/all.zip

-TODO: infinite canvas
-TODO: control how many generations are stepped when doing hashlife
-      instead of just fast=true/false, toggle it at each recursion level to get any power of two step size.
 TODO: put eval on other threads
       then can allow moving the shader params to give a slight sense of progress while waiting to update the frame if its slow.
 TODO: experiment with eval in compute shader